 “It would have to be exceptionally special.”

 “So we might just be sending the bird off to die on the fucking ocean?”
-For the first time Percy’s face showed concern about the small animal.
+For the first time, Percy’s face showed concern about the small animal.

 “If I thought that, I would not send Herschel out.
 The other thing I have heard about homing pigeons is they are capable of flying extraordinary distances.
 I am confident Herschel will eventually find some place to land.
 I am just not convinced we will ever see him again.
-Of course I am not entirely convinced we will ever see Shakes again either.”
+Of course, I am not entirely convinced we will ever see Shakes again either.”

-“OK Hemi, if you think the bird will be alright, and there’s a chance it will help us reconnect with Shakes, let’s launch him.”
+“OK, Hemi, if you think the bird will be alright, and there’s a chance it will help us reconnect with Shakes, let’s launch him.”

 “What shall the message say?”